abridged/collabland-dev/help-docs/FAQ/contact-team.md

 Collab.Land VIP isn’t just a service; it’s a transformative experience for projects serious about community excellence.
 Ready to elevate?
 Let’s shape your community narrative together.

 Connect with Collab.Land VIP today and book your meeting!
-Get started with [Collab.Land VIP](https://bit.ly/3KU3ql6)today.
+Get started with [Collab.Land VIP](https://bit.ly/3KU3ql6) today.